metacpan/metacpan-cpan-extracted/distros/F/File-ConfigDir/README.md

 for config files.
 Each ["config\_dirs"](#config_dirs) will traverse them in subsequent invocations, too.

-Returns the number of directory sources in case of succes.
+Returns the number of directory sources in case of success.
 Returns nothing when `$dir_src` is not a code ref.

 # AUTHOR